27. March 2023

 We all assumed that Madonna would just carry on being a compelling role model and show us how to take on the ageing process in a way which would inspire us to follow her as we have done so often in the past.

 Yet Madonna has now chosen a path to which many of us say “Hell no!
-I don’t want to go that way”.
+That’s not for me”.
 It has destroyed that claim to leadership which we happily handed over to her for so long.
 We trusted her, and I feel oddly let down.
-Disappointed.

 I’m so sorry Madonna.
 Your hold over me has gone.
 This is a sad, watershed moment — both for her and those who feel like I do.